U.S. flag

 Cambridge Police

-Abuse is not just physical, it can also be verbal, emotional, mental, financial, or sexual.
+Domestic violence is not just physical, it can also be verbal, emotional, mental, financial, or sexual.
+Domestic violence includes abuse someone may experience from a caretaker as well as abuse of an older adult, adult child, or grandchild.
 If you have concerns about being in an abusive situation, or know someone who is, there is support available.
-As “social distancing” is encouraged, we understand that domestic and/or sexual violence might increase in the home.
-Individuals may be isolated with an abusive partner or household member, be in fear and unable to access critical services for safety and support.

-I am not ready to report domestic and/or sexual violence however I want to connect with someone to learn about my options.
+I am not ready or do not want to report domestic and/or sexual violence; however, I want to connect with someone to learn about my options.

 There are free and confidential resources available to help you think about your options including:

-• Safety planning resources for survivors to learn how they and their families can stay safe.
+• Safety planning resources for survivors to learn tactics and strategies for them and their families to be safe

-• A safe and confidential space in which to talk about your relationship or someone else’s.
+• A confidential space in which to talk about your relationship or someone else’s

-• A direct connection to domestic violence programs across Massachusetts
+• A direct connection to domestic/sexual violence programs across Massachusetts

-• Referrals to local domestic violence and other community resources
+• Referrals to local domestic/sexual violence and other community resources

-• Support and resources for anyone who is concerned about a victim of domestic violence
+• Support and resources for anyone who is concerned about a survivor of domestic/sexual violence

 MA Statewide Option: Safelink